Trentan/IngAusOfxFixWin/README.md

 Gnu/Linux flavours/versions.

 ##### Java #####
-SuncorpAusOfxFix V1.x uses Java version 8 and JavaFX.
+OfxFix V1.x uses Java version 8 and JavaFX.
 These can be either the open **or** Oracle versions.

 See also [Known Issues](#KnownIssues).